deezombiedude612/oop-labs/src/lab06.md

         Age on the planet = (age * 365) / travelDays

-    The `calculateAverage()` method should receive an argument that represents the age on Earth.
+    The `calculateAge()` method should receive an argument that represents the age on Earth.
     Modify your test class to obtain user input on their age on Earth and test your `calculateAge()` method.

     | Planet  | Travel Days |